 - Naturopathic treatment is tailored to the individual.

 - Naturopathic treatment includes a combination of clinical nutrition, lifestyle counselling, nutritional supplementation, herbal and botanical medicine and mind-body techniques.

 - Naturopathic doctors will refer you to and collaborate with other practitioners when needed, including your family doctor if your needs require their attention.

 - Naturopathic medicine complements conventional healthcare.
 Working with a naturopathic doctor does not interfere with the care you’re receiving from your family doctor or specialist.
 In fact, naturopathic therapies can decrease medication side effects and allow you to better tolerate conventional treatment.

-Naturopathic services are not covered by OHIP but are covered by most extended health benefits, just like chiropractic, massage therapy, optometry and dentistry.
-When you see a licensed naturopathic doctor, you’ll receive official receipts that can be submitted to your provider for coverage.
+- Naturopathic services are not covered by OHIP but are covered by most extended health benefits.
+If you have coverage for chiropractic, massage therapy, dental etc. you likely have coverage for naturopathic care.

 - When you see a licensed naturopathic doctor you’ll receive official receipts that can be submitted to your provider for coverage or may be used as a medical expense deduction on your income tax return.

 - For information about fees please refer to Financial Policy found within New Patient Forms.

 - To make an appointment please call 705-446-2200 or book online here.